patrickboateng/geolysis/README.md

 ## Governance of this project

-`geolysis` is still developing relatively rapidly, so please be patient if things change or features iterate and change quickly.
+`GeoLysisCore` is still developing relatively rapidly, so please be patient if things change or features iterate and change quickly.
-Once `geolysis` hits 1.0, it will slow down considerably.
+Once `GeoLysisCore` hits 1.0, it will slow down considerably.

 ## Contact Information

 - [**LinkedIn**](https://linkedin.com/in/patrickboateng/)

 > [!IMPORTANT]
-> For questions or comments about `geolysis`, please ask them in the
+> For questions or comments about `GeoLysisCore`, please ask them in the
 > [discussions forum](https://github.com/patrickboateng/geolysis/discussions)